AUzunP/AudioController/README.md

 It's a bit of a pain in the ass to set up, but if you're like me then it's 100% worth it.
 Have fun.

 I've only tested it out on Windows 10.

+# Issues

+If there are issues getting VLC to launch the status page, try installing the 32bit version instead.
+If there are issues with access denied for pygetwindow, try upgrading pip and reinstalling the required packages